Justus Sheffield works out of trouble enough times for the Mariners to hand Angels their first shutout

 But with Mariners starter Justus Sheffield working out of trouble several times, the bullpen coming through and the offense doing just enough, the Mariners defeated the Angels 2-0 Sunday afternoon at T-Mobile Park.

-“They really battle and compete and they like the competition, highighted today by what Sheff was able to do,” said Mariners manager Scott Servais said.
+“They really battle and compete and they like the competition, highlighted today by what Sheff was able to do,” Mariners manager Scott Servais said.
 “He had all kinds of traffic (on the bases) the first couple of innings and he just did not give in, trying to make pitch after pitch. … He got it going today and we certainly needed it.”

 The Angels, who entered the game leading the major leagues in batting average (.265) and second in the American League in runs per game (5.0), were shut out for the first time this season.